sjara/jarapubs/2022paspeech/README.md

 # Generate files
 `generate_psycurve_cohortAverages.py` : This generates a population average psychometric stored in `data_cohort_average_psycurves.npz`
 `generate_psycurve_exampleMouse.py` :  This generates a psychometric for a single example mouse, stored in `data_example_mice_psycurves.npz`
+`generate_selectivity_indices.py`: This generates FT and VOT selectivity indices for each cell, stored in `data_selectivity_indices.npz`

 # Figures
 All figures require access to the databases, the clustered ephys data, and the behavior data.

 ## Figure 1 (Mice can discriminate speech sounds)